How to Create and Adjust Captions Using Subtitle Edit (Free)

 colours over captionscolours over captionscolours over captions

 Back to an earlier screenshot, you might wonder about the colours over the captions.
-The blue is my current selection and what’s changing, and whether that change works.
+The blue is just my current and what’s changing, and whether that change works.
 If it doesn’t, it’ll be highlighted in that red-orange colour.

 Creating Subtitles from an Existing Text File